How to Protect Your Tile Floors

 Tile floors, while easy to clean with simple cleaning steps, such as sweeping and mopping, are still subject to issues that take a little extra thought and effort when it comes to maintenance.

-One issue many have is with any grout lines in the floor.
-While tile is fairly non-porous, the grout is not.
+One issue many have is with any grout lines on the floor.
+While the tile is fairly non-porous, the grout is not.
 Light-colored grout lines can soak up spills and staining substances and be very difficult to clean.

 With the proper application of a quality grout sealant product, you have time to clean up spills before they soak in and stain the grout.